awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

-# Amazon ECS Task Execution IAM Role<a name="task_execution_IAM_role"></a>
+# Amazon ECS task execution IAM role<a name="task_execution_IAM_role"></a>

-The Amazon ECS container agent, and the Fargate agent for your Fargate tasks, make calls to the Amazon ECS API on your behalf\.
-The agent requires an IAM role for the service to know that the agent belongs to you\.
-This IAM role is referred to as a task execution IAM role\.
-You can have multiple task execution roles for different purposes associated with your account\.
+The task execution role grants the Amazon ECS container and Fargate agents permission to make AWS API calls on your behalf\.
+The task execution IAM role is required depending on the requirements of your task\.
+You can have multiple task execution roles for different purposes and services associated with your account\.

 The following are common use cases for a task execution IAM role:
 + Your task uses the Fargate launch type and\.\.\.
   + is pulling a container image from Amazon ECR\.
-  + uses the `awslogs` or `awsfirelens` log driver\.
-For more information, see [Using the awslogs Log Driver](using_awslogs.md) and [Custom log routing](using_firelens.md)\.
+  + uses the `awslogs` log driver\.
+For more information, see [Using the awslogs Log Driver](using_awslogs.md)\.
 + Your tasks uses either the Fargate or EC2 launch type and\.\.\.
   + is using private registry authentication\.
-For more information, see [Required IAM Permissions for Private Registry Authentication](#task-execution-private-auth)\.
+For more information, see [Required IAM permissions for private registry authentication](#task-execution-private-auth)\.
   + the task definition is referencing sensitive data using Secrets Manager secrets or AWS Systems Manager Parameter Store parameters\.
-For more information, see [Required IAM Permissions for Amazon ECS Secrets](#task-execution-secrets)\.
+For more information, see [Required IAM permissions for Amazon ECS secrets](#task-execution-secrets)\.

 **Note**
 The task execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.